Statutory corporation: Australia

+Austria

+A well known example of a statutory corporation in Austria is the Austrian Federal Computing Centre, which provides IT services to most government agencies in Austria.
+The centre is a GmbH that was created by statute.
+It carries out functions that were previously fulfilled by the Ministry of Finance.

+Similarly, the ORF-Beitrags Service, which collects the Austrian TV licence fee, is also a limited company created by statute.

+Even local law enforcement in Austria is at times handled by organisations akin to statutory corporations: In the city of Linz, the municipal government owns the Ordnungsdienst der Stadt Linz GmbH, a limited company that fulfills functions that could be compared to bylaw enforcement in the United States.

 Germany

 A statutory corporation in Germany is called a Körperschaft des öffentlichen Rechts (KdöR).
 An example of a statutory corporation is a Kassenärztliche Vereinigung, a body involved in the provision of out-patient medical services in a German state.
 Other examples include public broadcasters, Jewish communities and Christian churches established in Germany.
+Sparkassen, which are publicly owned local banks, can also be considered statutory corporations depending on the jurisdiction.

 Hong Kong

 In Hong Kong, some corporations are incorporated by legislation.
 An example is the Kowloon-Canton Railway Corporation, which owns the railway network and was previously also an operator.
 The MTR Corporation Limited was also such a company, then named as Mass Transit Railway Corporation.
 Other examples include the Ocean Park Corporation, and the former Industrial Estates Corporation and Land Development Corporation.

 India

 Statutory corporations are government establishments brought into existence by a Special Act of the Parliament.
 The Act defines its powers and functions, rules and regulations governing its employees and its relationship with government departments.

 This is a body corporate created by the legislature with defined powers and functions and is financially independent with a clear control over a specified area or a particular type of commercial activity.
 It is a corporate person and has the capacity of acting in its own name.
 Statutory corporations therefore have the power of the government and the considerable amount of operating flexibility of private enterprises.